Roger Aston: Factional politics

-The good captain of Lithgow
+The good captain of Linlithgow

 Aston was made keeper of Linlithgow Palace and once for a practical joke hung a copy of his family tree in the gallery next to that of the king of France, which James VI found very amusing.
 In 1594 he repaired the roof of Linlithgow Palace using lead shipped from England.
 While he was at Stirling Castle in September 1595 he sold a hackney horse to James VI for him to ride, costing £200 Scots.
 He asked the English ambassador Robert Bowes for a fair and large portrait of Queen Elizabeth.
 Bowes referred to him as the "good captain of Lithgow".
 Roger Aston was of doubtful parentage and as a joke hung a copy of his family tree next to that of the king of France in the long gallery at Linlithgow, which James VI found very amusing.

 Aston kept up a correspondence with Sir Robert Cecil.
 His letters were sensitive, and once when they were intercepted in England and returned to Scotland he risked disgrace.
+Cecil kept a catalogue of his sources and "intelligencers", a list of its contents show that details on Aston appeared on folio number 21.
 Probably, James VI knew what Aston shared with his English correspondents, and found this a useful source of information.

 Aston and Anne of Denmark

 Aston's wife was Mary Stewart, a well-connected gentlewoman in the household of Anne of Denmark.
+In May 1595, Anne of Denmark asked Roger Aston to obtain a portrait of Elizabeth I for her.
+Aston asked the English diplomat Robert Bowes to help.

 In 1598, Aston had hoped to buy land for his wife and children's future in Scotland, but was caught up in the financial crisis caused by the bankruptcy of Robert Jousie and Thomas Foulis.
 They owed him £4,066 Scots.

 He informed Sir Robert Cecil of the queen's factional struggles, which seem to have been mostly concerned with the custody of her son Henry Frederick, Prince of Wales.

 Aston felt that Anne of Denmark had been involved with the Ruthven brothers and the mysterious events culminating in their deaths at Gowrie House in Perth.
 He wrote of these suspicions to Cecil, and that incriminating "presumptions were great by both by letters and tokens".

 Aston went to London to collect the subsidy money in January 1601/2.
 Isobella Bowes, the wife of the diplomat Robert Bowes, sent gifts to Anne of Denmark with Aston.
 Bowes asked Robert Bruce of Kinnaird in June if his wife, Martha Douglas, could find out if the queen had received them.

 Aston was injured in a fall on the steps outside Anne of Denmark's bedchamber at Dunfermline Palace in March 1602 and was unconscious for three hours.
 He recovered, and subsequently discussed with Anne of Denmark how her support for the exiled Gowrie brothers and sisters and a suspected plot against King James may have dented her reputation in England.